huangsd/huangsd.github.io/_pages/about.md

 - [01/2024] I have been invited to be a PC member for the 41st International Conference on Machine Learning (ICML'24).
 - [12/2023] One paper was accepted by AAAI'24.
 Congrats to Yuze Tan and all the collaborators!
 - [12/2023] I have been invited to be a SPC member for the 33rd International Joint Conference on Artificial Intelligence (IJCAI'24).
-- [11/2022] Congrats to Yixi Liu's National Scholarship of China!
+- [11/2022] Congrats to Yixi Liu's National Scholarship of China (国奖)!
 Note that this is the second time she won this award.
-- [11/2022] Congrats to Yuze Tan's National Scholarship of China!
+- [11/2022] Congrats to Yuze Tan's National Scholarship of China (国奖)!
 Note that he is one of the two students of Grade 2022 who won this award.
 - [11/2022] Congrats to Hecheng Cai's Huawei Scholarship!
 Note that he is one of the two students of Grade 2022 who won this award.
 - [11/2023] I have been invited to be a PC member for the IEEE/CVF Conference on Computer Vision and Pattern Recognition Conference (CVPR'24).
 - [10/2023] One paper was accepted by NeurIPS'23.
 Congrats to all the collaborators!